Fair Division of Mixed Divisible and Indivisible Goods

 \subsection{Two Agents}

-We first show that with only two agents, an \EFhalf allocation can be found using a simple cut-and-choose type of algorithm: we begin with an EF1 allocation $(M_1, M_2)$ of all indivisible goods.
-Assume without loss of generality that $u_1(M_1) \geq u_1(M_2)$.
+We first show that with only two agents, an EFM allocation can be found using a simple cut-and-choose type of algorithm.
+We start with a partition $(M_1, M_2)$ of all indivisible goods such that agent 1 is EF1 with respect to either bundle. {Without loss of generality,} we assume that $u_1(M_1) \geq u_1(M_2)$.
 Next agent 1 adds the cake into $M_1$ and $M_2$ so that the two bundles are as close to each other as possible.
 Note that if $u_1(M_1) > u_1(M_2 \cup C)$, agent 1 would add all cake to $M_2$.
 If $u_1(M_1) \leq u_1(M_2 \cup C)$, agent 1 has a way to make the two bundles equal.
 We then give agent 2 her preferred bundle and leave to agent 1 the remaining bundle.